pietheinstrengholt/azure-ml-data-science-400/day-03/Hands-on-lab05.md

 Pioneered by Microsoft Research and their collaborators, Differential Privacy is the gold standard for protecting individuals' data in applications like preparing and publishing statistical analyses.
 Differential Privacy provides a mathematically measurable privacy guarantee to individual data subjects.
 It offers significantly higher privacy levels than commonly used disclosure limitation practices like data anonymization.
 The latter increasingly shows vulnerability to re-identification attacks – especially as more data about individuals become publicly available.

 >**NOTE**
 > The content of this lab allows you to follow on the process of applying differential privacy without having in-depth knowlege about its inner workings.
-The learn more about Differential Privacy and the SmartNoise SDK, see these resources:
+To learn more about Differential Privacy and the SmartNoise SDK, see these resources:
 > - The [SmartNoise SDK GitHub repository](https://github.com/opendp/smartnoise-sdk).
-> - The [Microsoft SmartNoise Differrential Privacy Machine Learning Case Studies](https://azure.microsoft.com/en-us/resources/microsoft-smartnoisedifferential-privacy-machine-learning-case-studies/) whitepaper from Microsoft.
+> - The [Microsoft SmartNoise Differential Privacy Machine Learning Case Studies](https://azure.microsoft.com/en-us/resources/microsoft-smartnoisedifferential-privacy-machine-learning-case-studies/) whitepaper from Microsoft.
 > - The [Differential Privacy for Everyone](https://download.microsoft.com/download/D/1/F/D1F0DFF5-8BA9-4BDF-8924-7816932F6825/Differential_Privacy_for_Everyone.pdf) whitepaper from Microsoft.

 ### Task 1: Identify location of lab notebooks